Cranberry Walnut Paleo Granola, from Cook Eat Paleo

 1/2 cup coarsely chopped walnuts

 1/2 cup unsweetened flaked coconut – larger flakes are better

 1/8 teaspoon table salt (or 1/4 t. sea salt or kosher salt)

 1/2 cup dried cranberries and/or other dried fruit; I like to use these pre-chopped prune bits called “Amazins”

 Preheat oven to 300 degrees F. Prepare a rimmed cookie sheet by lining it with parchment paper, or lining it with foil that’s oiled or sprayed.

-Combine nuts, pepitas, and coconut in mixing bowl.
+Combine nuts, pepitas, and coconut in mixing bowl, or a 4-cup measuring cup.
 Mix together coconut oil and maple syrup until well combined, and stir into nut mix.

 Spread the mixture evenly on the prepared cookie sheet.
 Optional: sprinkle with 1/4 t. kosher or sea salt.